ruieduardosoares/mvi-kotlin/README.md

 # mvi-kotlin

-Modern android mvi library heavily inspired by https://github.com/sockeqwe/mosby
+Modern android mvi library written in kotlin heavily inspired by https://github.com/sockeqwe/mosby

 ### Why was this library created, if the mosby library works fine?
 Currently, one of the disadvantages that we detected on the mosby library is that, for those who dig the internals, it uses a mechanism for Activity, Fragment, ViewGroup to retain the